The cards, the people, the memory ...

 We hope that the conclusion of the administrative procedure, started between the Council and the State of Palermo’s Archive and the section of Catania, in order to bring inside the Nelson Castle a reproduction of the Nelson’s Historic Archive, could finally induce scholars and researchers to revalue and make better known the tireless work and the image of this great countryman of ours.

-On the right and on the left two images (of the 1880 and today) of the Maniace Abbey interior with the cloister and S. Maria’s church.
+On the right and two images (of the 1880 and today) of the Maniace Abbey interior with the cloister and S. Maria’s church.
 As believed by many, the ancient Abbey, which had become in 1799 the noble residence of Nelson and his heirs, was for centuries the deep wound on the back of Bronte’s people who had to withstand also the ravaging eruptions of Mount Etna.

 Today the complex called “Nelson’s Castle” is the feather in the cap of Bronte’s historic- monumental patrimony.